-The bidder may send a document to a holder of securities for the purposes of this Chapter at the address shown for the holder in the information given to the bidder by the target under section 641.
+The bidder may send a document to a holder of securities for the purposes of this Chapter at the address (including the electronic address, if any) shown for the holder in the information given to the bidder by the target under section 641.
 This section does not limit the address to which the document may be sent to the holder.